atolab/zenoh-web/content/docs/manual/abstractions.md

 - both the key and value fields shall be URL-encoded to allow for character escapement.

 <!-- A Zenoh-typical value selector is made of 3 sections, in that order:
-- The **filter** section is a `&` separated list of predicates, such that the queryable should filter out values that don't fulfill all predicates.
+- The **filter** section is a `&` separated list of predicates, such that the queryable should filter out values that don't fulfil all predicates.
   Each predicate has the form `<field><operator><literal>`. `<field>` is the name of a field in the value.
 If that field is not found or has an unexpected type, the predicate is considered unfulfilled.
 The `<operator>` may be `<`, `>`, `<=`, `>=`, `=` or `!=`.
 The `<literal>` is the value for the comparison.
   _For now, very few queryables actually support this element_
 - The **arguments** (previously named **properties**) section, surrounded by parentheses, serves as a list of named arguments for the queryable.
 For example, time-series queryable have a `starttime` argument used to mark that no value older than that time is wanted by the querier.